 Gillian decided that there was something she could do to help finance her husband's exodus.
 She concocted a tale about a secret safe in Edmund's Wildwind office.
 She'd once been shown the combination to the safe and had been told that she could access the safe's contents if ever an emergency arose.
 Ryan offered to go in Gillian's place, but Gillian confidently insisted that she could accomplish her goal.

 Gillian never made it to Wildwind.
 She headed directly for Pine Valley Hospital.
 Dressed in surgeon's "scrubs" and black-rimmed glasses, the disguised princess walked up behind David and told him that there was an emergency that needed his attention.

-Tears flooded Raquel's eyes and she dropped to her knees and fell atop the man she still loves.
-She tried to resuscitate him, but Mateo finally came around under his own power.
+Tears flooded Raquel's eyes and she dropped to her knees and fell atop the man she still loved.
+She tried to resuscitate him, but Mateo finally awoke under his own power.
 Again Mateo tried to stand up, and again he failed.
 Raquel gave him a hand and helped him to a chair.
 Mateo blinked his eyes several times and remarked that his vision was out of focus.
 That was all that Raquel needed to hear.
 She told Mateo that she was either going to take him to the hospital or call the paramedics.

 Once Mateo was at the hospital, Jake gave him a thorough checkup.
 Mateo's double vision had gone away, and he was feeling fine -- except for a bad headache.
 Since Mateo had been in a coma for several weeks, Jake was worried that the blow to his head could result in some sort of relapse.
 Mateo was also unwilling to discuss how he'd gotten clobbered.
 Jake left the room to arrange some additional tests.